 You can see for yourself…

-Eventually we plucked up courage to tackle Kaye’s tapestry, and we received permission from her to start work on it while warning her that we weren’t 100% certain we could make it into a cushion for her.
-We worried that it would distintegrate once it was removed from the board it had been on for many years.
+Eventually, we plucked up the courage to tackle Kaye’s tapestry, and we received permission from her to start work on it while warning her that we weren’t 100% certain we could make it into a cushion for her.
+We worried that it would disintegrate once it was removed from the board it had been on for many years.
 Such are the fears when dealing with someone else’s work!

 We carefully removed the staples just before Janine was due to come in on one of her sewing days.
 Again, with great care, Janine transformed the tapestry into the most beautiful cushion as you can see below.
 A few rows of stitching were lost to prevent any fraying in the future, but the end result is gorgeous.
 We used pale green velvet for piping and black velvet for the backing, in keeping with both the colours of the design and the feel of the piece.

-Today on Armistice Day we have been remembering all the servicemen and women, and their families, who lost their lives in the two world wars and all who have died in combat since.
+Today on Armistice Day we remember all the servicemen and women, and their families, who lost their lives in the two world wars and all who have died in combat since.

 « Previous Post Next Post »